egonw/blog/_posts/2007-04-23-cdk-10-milestone-after-7-year-of.markdown

 Another reason why this is an important milestone, is that it is the last release I am creating.
 I wrote on the user list:

-<ul><i>
-In advance of the actual CDK 1.0 release, thanx very much to all that contributed big *and* small !
-It was a great 7 years of open source chemoinformatics development!
+> In advance of the actual CDK 1.0 release, thanx very much to all that contributed big *and* small !
+It was a great 7 years of open source
+> chemoinformatics development!
+>

-Hey, that actually sounds like I am stepping down...
+> Hey, that actually sounds like I am stepping down...
 Well, it *is* time for a new generation to step up indeed.
-I won't leave the project, but being CDK News editor, CDK release manager, CDK code developer is a bit much for doing outside office hours.
-I feel that I have clearly enough made my point for open source chemoinformatics, and it is time for something else... which will very likely involve the CDK, but likely more as user only...
-I was hoping in the past few years, that the transition would go smoothly, and have been trying to get people interested in various emails, including this one; however, being humans, we wait for the catastrophe and only after that we're shocked and start doing something about it.
+I won't leave the project,
+> but being CDK News editor, CDK release manager, CDK code developer is a bit much for doing outside office hours.
+I feel that I have clearly
+> enough made my point for open source chemoinformatics, and it is time for something else... which will very likely involve the CDK, but
+> likely more as user only...
+I was hoping in the past few years, that the transition would go smoothly, and have been trying to get people
+> interested in various emails, including this one; however, being humans, we wait for the catastrophe and only after that we're shocked and
+> start doing something about it.
 So, yeah, I'm forced to make this drastic announcement: CDK 1.0 will be the last CDK release *I* will make.
-</i></ul>

 So, who wants to take over?
 Some one will have to.
 I, however, will put my focus on other things.
 Very likely involving the CDK, as there are still many things I want to do.
 Some things I have on my list: